 To be able to sit for the GED exam in New Mexico, there is no residency requirement, and the state also doesn’t require GED testers to first partake in a GED prep program or attain satisfactory scores on the official GED Ready test.
 This applies, however, only to on-site testing.

 How To Get Started

 You can qualify to enter a GED or HiSET program if you don’t have a high school diploma or similar.
 If you decide to go for the GED exam, follow these guidelines to get started with your preparation.
 Contact your nearest GED/HiSET prep site and find out all requirements and regulations and if the lessons are free.

 Make sure you will become perfectly prepared.
-Local bookstores will be able to supply study materials for your GED/HiSET preparation, and there are many locations in New Mexico where preparation classes are offered.
+Local libraries and bookstores will be able to supply study materials for your GED/HiSET preparation, and there are many locations in New Mexico where preparation classes are offered.
 Here you can find support (often at no cost at all) to become sufficiently prepared.

 Probably the best way to get all set fast is by attending a prep class in combination with an online course such as is offered for free on this website.
 The video lessons and practice tests published here at no cost are courtesy of Onsego GED Prep, a premium online course recognized by GED Testing Service.
 Listed in this post are all New Mexico prep sites (just click on a city near you in the listing above).

 2044 Galisteo Street, Suite 4